AnthonySinitsa/cookie-stand-admin/README.md

 Open [http://localhost:3000](http://localhost:3000)

+## a note about current site 8/2/23

+there are hard coded values but u won't see them initially, you must add a cookie stand to see the values.
+However the new cookie stand won't be displayed

 ##

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.